express-validator/express-validator/docs/index.md

 [validator.js](https://github.com/chriso/validator.js) validator and sanitizer functions.

 ## Installation
-Install it using npm (make sure that you have Node.js 6 or newer):
+Install it using npm (make sure that you have Node.js 8 or newer):

 ```
-npm install --save express-validator
+npm install --save express-validator validator
 ```

+Make sure to install `validator` along with `express-validator`.

 ## Basic guide
 > It's recommended that you have basic knowledge of the express.js module before you go on with